Frane Karabatić (Project Director and Author)

 The University of Texas at Austin

-Frane KarabatićFrane Karabatić is an assistant professor of instruction in the Department of Slavic and Eurasian studies and teaches primarily courses related to Bosnian/Croatian/Montenegrin/Serbian and Russian language.
-He is also working on finishing his PhD studies at the University of Kansas focusing on second language acquisition.
-He holds an MA in Slavic Languages & Literatures from the University of Kansas, and an MA in Croatian and Italian Language & Literature from the University of Split, Croatia.
-He has been teaching B/C/M/S as a second language since 2009.
-In the past, together with B/C/M/S, he has been also teaching all levels of Italian and elementary Russian.
-In addition to teaching at the University of Texas, Frane has significant experience working as an interpreter and in teaching courses at the University of Kansas, the University of Pittsburgh, the University of Iowa, and Trinity College Dublin, Ireland, at both the undergraduate and graduate level.
+Frane Karabatić is an assistant professor of instruction in the Department of Slavic and Eurasian studies and teaches primarily courses related to Bosnian/Croatian/Montenegrin/Serbian and Russian language.
+He received his PhD in Slavic Languages and Literatures from the University of Kansas in 2023, focusing on second language acquisition.
+He also holds an MA in Croatian and Italian Language & Literature from the University of Split, Croatia.
+In the past, along with B/C/M/S, he has taught all levels of Italian and elementary Russian.
+Frane has significant experience working as an interpreter and has also taught courses at the University of Kansas, the University of Pittsburgh, the University of Iowa, and Trinity College Dublin, Ireland, at both the undergraduate and graduate level.

 Christian Hilchey